great tastes. great stories.

 crème anglaise with saffron

 Saffron divides people.
 However, as custard/crème anglaise can be quite “eggy”, using a bit of Zejd’s saffron somehow tempers the “eggyness” or zankha in Arabic.
 Served in glasses, straight from the fridge, alongside a compote of tart gooseberries, this might even make it on to a grown-ups table in Bordeaux!
+If saffron ice cream piques your interest, see the variation below.

 enough for 6 served in small glasses